dobrevit/react-hockeypuck-stats-page/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Note that the localhost development server will be using [keyserver.dobrev.it](http://keyserver.dobrev.it:11371) as API endpoint.
+You can change this in [api.js](./src/src/api.js).

 ### `npm test`

 Launches the test runner in the interactive watch mode.\